 Later in the afternoon, we shuttle to our hotel in Sorrento

-Day 4 - The Sorrento Peninsula
+Day 4 - Sorrento Peninsula

-taking in more views of the gulf from above.
-Enjoy free time to shop, explore
+on foot or by shuttle, taking in more views of the Gulf from above.
+In

 swimming pool and private pier.

-Bolognese sauce and fiordilatte (local
+alla Sorrentina, made with a Bolognese sauce and fiordilatte (local

 Day 5 - Ferry to Capri

-Early this morning, we'll walk to the Sorrento
+Early this morning, we walk to the Sorrento harbor, taking a

 As we arrive at the famous piazzetta